Moot Court Summer 2015_judge and students

 To get that job, you’ll need to nail that interview.
 No matter your interview experience level, the Career Services team will help you develop interviewing acumen to stand out from other candidates.

 The Office of Career Services hosts Mock Interview Programs each year, during which students can practice their interview skills with local attorneys.
-Career Services counselors are available to conduct interview preparation and strategy sessions as well as additional mock interviews.
+Career Services counselors are available all year long to conduct interview preparation and strategy sessions as well as additional mock interviews.

 Professionalism